SS Mont-Blanc

-SS Mont-Blanc was a cargo steamship that was built in Middlesbrough, England in 1899 for a French shipping company.
-On Thursday morning, December 6, 1917, she entered Halifax Harbour in Nova Scotia, Canada laden with a full cargo of highly volatile explosives.
+SS Mont-Blanc was a cargo steamship that was built in Middlesbrough, England, in 1899 for a French shipping company.
+On Thursday morning, December 6, 1917, she entered Halifax Harbour in Nova Scotia, Canada, laden with a full cargo of highly volatile explosives.
 As she made her way through the Narrows towards Bedford Basin, she was involved in a collision with Imo, a Norwegian ship.
-A fire aboard the French ship ignited her cargo of wet and dry 2,300 tons of picric acid, 500 tons of TNT, and 10 tons of guncotton.
-The resultant Halifax Explosion levelled the Richmond District and killed approximately 2,000 people, and the injured may have been about 9,000.
+A fire aboard the ship ignited her wet and dry cargo - 2,300 tons of picric acid, 500 tons of TNT, and 10 tons of guncotton.
+The resultant Halifax Explosion killed about 2,000 people and injured about 9,000.

 Building and owners

-Sir Raylton Dixon & Co built Mont-Blanc in Middlesbrough, England, for the Société Générale de Transport Maritime (SGTM).
-She was launched on 25 March 1899 and completing her that June.
-She was a typical three-island style general cargo ship.
-SGTM registered her at Marseille.
+The Raylton Dixon & Co shipyard built Mont-Blanc in Middlesbrough, England, as Yard Number 460 for the Société Générale de Transport Maritime (SGTM).
+She was a typical three island-style general cargo ship.
+Mont-Blanc was built to the same set of plans used to build the New Zealand steamship SS Whangape, a sister ship launched a few months after Mont-Blanc.
+The SGTM registered Mont-Blanc at Marseille.
 Her code letters were KHTN.
+She was launched on 25 March 1899 and completed that June.

 Mont-Blanc was a tramp steamer.
-In 1906 a ship-owner called E Anquetil acquired her and registered her in Rouen.
-In 1915 she passed to another Rouen ship-owner called Gaston Petit.
-On 28 December 1915 the Compagnie Générale Transatlantique (CGT) acquired her, and registered her in Saint-Nazaire.
+In 1906, a ship-owner called E. Anquetil acquired her and registered her in Rouen.
+In 1915, she passed to another Rouen ship owner called Gaston Petit.
+On 28 December 1915, the Compagnie Générale Transatlantique (CGT) acquired her, and registered her in Saint-Nazaire.